weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

     - **Time range.** You want to view all email sent in the past day.
     - **Report type.** You want to view the Summary report, which provides instant online access to the message trace search results.

-    Since none of the settings need to be changed, simply select the **Search** button at the bottom of the message trace page to initiate the message trace.
+    Since none of the settings need to be changed, simply select the **Search** button at the bottom of the page to initiate the message trace.

 21. On the **Message trace search results** window, you should see each of the emails that have been sent and received: